drajer-health/uds-plus/input/pagecontent/spec.md

 * The Data Submitter SHALL support the scheduling of timers to kick off health center reporting based on HRSA guidance.

-* The Data Submitter SHALL implement the client requirements per the Bulk Data Access IG to start the export of the data from the Data Source.
+* The Data Submitter SHOULD implement the client requirements per the Bulk Data Access IG to start the export of the data from the Data Source.

-* The Data Submitter SHALL implement the monitoring of the export request per the Bulk Data Access IG.
+* The Data Submitter SHOULD implement the monitoring of the export request per the Bulk Data Access IG.

 * Once the export is completed, the Data Submitter SHALL download the exported data for de-identification.

-* The Data Submitter SHALL retain the patient linkages between the identifiable data and de-identified data.
+* The Data Submitter SHOULD retain the patient linkages between the identifiable data and de-identified data.

-* The Data Submitter SHALL de-identify the exported data using the Trust Service Provider services and then create the links for HRSA to download the data.
+* The Data Submitter SHALL de-identify the exported data using the Trust Service Provider services and then create the file download links for Data Receiver to download the NDJSON data.

 * The Data Submitter SHALL validate the data for conformance to the IG.

-* The Data Submitter SHALL follow the Health Center security and privacy policies while creating the downloadable links for HRSA.
+* The Data Submitter SHALL follow the Health Center security and privacy policies while creating the NDJSON file links to be used by the Data Receiver to download the data.

 * The Data Submitter SHALL notify the HRSA Data Receiver when the data is ready using the [$import](OperationDefinition-import.html) operation.

+* When the Data Receiver provides a failure status for the $import operation, the Data Submitter SHALL rectify the errors and perform a re-submission.

+**NOTE:** The re-submission payload will be a complete payload and not a partial payload.

 ###### Data Capture Requirements